BhavikPawar29/predictive-model-for-stocks/README.md

 ## Usage

 1. **Prepare your data:** Place your CSV files in the `Data` directory.
-The files should include stock price information.
+The files include stock price information.

 2. **Run the training script:**